AntonieV/voice_cloning/README.md

     ```
     python encoder_train.py <name of training run> datasets/SV2TTS/encoder
     ```
-   Use the server URL given by second conda env shell (http://localhost:8097).
-Select in browser interface in `Environment` dropt down in top bar the name of the encoder training run and deselect "main".
+   Use the server URL given by second conda env shell (https://localhost:8097).
+Select in web interface in `Environment` drop down in top bar the name of the encoder training run and deselect "main".
 Now visualizations of the training appear after a
    while:
    ![](assets/visdom_server_frontend.png)

+   The model will be saved in `saved_models` directory.
 4.